jmledford3115/BIS15W2020_jledford/README.md

 > Welcome!
 This repository includes homework, keys, notes, and additional lessons for BIS 15L at UC Davis.

 ## Author
+> If you have questions, please email me.

 [Joel Ledford](mailto:jmledford@ucdavis.edu)